 Protecting the trust accounting boundary requires structural safeguards built into your AP workflow, not just good intentions.

 Segregated bank accounts in your accounting system.
-Operating and trust accounts should be configured as entirely separate entities with distinct chart of accounts codes, approval chains, and reconciliation processes.
-Your AP system should make it difficult, not just unlikely, for someone to select a trust account when paying a firm vendor.
+Operating and trust accounts should have distinct chart-of-accounts codes, approval chains, and reconciliation processes.
+Your AP system should make it difficult, not just unlikely, to select a trust account when paying a firm vendor.

 Separate approval workflows for trust disbursements.
 Any payment that touches client trust funds should require a different, more restrictive approval path than standard operating expenses.
 This typically means attorney sign-off confirming client authorization, matter-level documentation of the expense, and verification that the client's trust balance is sufficient to cover the disbursement.